 If I attracted everyone but the people who are actually interested in my hometown, my WordPress website would register high bounce rates – all because I targeted the wrong audience(s).

-Don’t sweat the details though, we have your back covered with these WordPress SEO Best Practices for 2015 and Beyond.
+Don’t sweat the details though, we have your back covered with these WordPress SEO best practices.
 Moreover, ensure you maintain top ranking for all your branded terms e.g. your brand or product name.

 Bounce Rate and Linking

 When it comes to bounce rates, there are a ton of things you can do to clean up your links and get your site in tip top shape.
 Repairing broken links, improving your interlinking strategy and opening extern links into tabs is a great way to start.